asklar/mcpb/dotnet/README.md

 | `mcpb info <file>`                                                                      | Show bundle info (and signature) |
 | `mcpb unsign <file>`                                                                    | Remove signature                 |

+## Windows `_meta` Updates

+When you run `mcpb validate --update` or `mcpb pack --update`, the tool captures the Windows-focused initialize and tools/list responses returned during MCP discovery.
+The static responses are written to `manifest._meta["com.microsoft.windows"].static_responses` so Windows clients can use cached protocol data without invoking the server.
+Re-run either command with `--update` whenever you want to refresh those cached responses.

 ## License Compliance

 MIT licensed